 Gold open access refers to the initial publication of academic research articles in Open Access journals, the publication of Open Access monographs or papers included in edited volumes published via the Open Access route.
 Works published in accordance with the gold open access principle are immediately available on the Internet free of charge.

 Open Access journals are journals with articles which are made available free of charge and without the imposition of any further restrictions as soon as the journal itself appears.
-For a detailed overview of Open Access journals, see the Directory of Open Access Journals (DOAJ) .
-Open Access journals which are relevant to the field of vocational education and training research are listed and indicated in our Journal Content Service.
+For a detailed overview of Open Access journals, see the Directory of Open Access Journals (DOAJ).
+Open Access journals that are relevant to the field of vocational education and training research are listed and indicated in our Journal Content Service and in our brochure Wissenschaftliches Publizieren in Zeitschriften der Berufsbildungsforschung (academic publishing in vocational education and training research journals).

-As part of the implementation of its Open Access Policy, a series of BIBB publications has been made directly accessible in accordance with the Open Access principle under the 3.0 or 4.0 CC Licence.
-Articles in the BIBB journal BWP are made available via Open Access after a retention period of twelve months.
+As part of the implementation of its Open Access Policy, all of BIBB’s specialist publications are now made directly accessible in accordance with the Open Access principle under the CC Licence BY-NC-ND 4.0.